ConnectBox/connectbox-pi/docs/development.md

 ## Connecting to the ConnectBox

 1. You can access the ConnectBox site by connecting to a WiFi point named "ConnectBox - Free Media".
-Once connected to the WiFi point, go somewhere (anywhere) in your browser and you should be redirected to the ConnectBox site.
+Once connected to the WiFi point, follow the instructions in the splash page to get to the connectbox site.
 1. You can also access the ConnectBox Site over ethernet.
-To do so add an entry in `/etc/hosts` on the machine where you ran Ansible, add the line `<ip-of-your-device> connectbox` .
-Then browse to http://connectbox
+The Connectbox is discoverable via mDNS/Bonjour so it should be sufficient to browse to http://<hostname>.local e.g. http://connectbox.local

 # Tests